Emergency Contact Person

 It may seem obvious, but you might forget to bring the address of their new home.
-Further, they leave without having the contact number of their new landlord or the real estate agent.
+Further, you could leave without having the contact number of your new landlord or the real estate agent.
 First, you should always check and recheck with the movers to make sure they have the new address and contact number of you and an emergency number, just in case.

-I know most of us rely on our GPS unit or smart phone, but it's always a good idea to have a backup plan, like physical maps that you can rely on should the technology fail.
-Because you know, that just when you need it, it will fail.
-We carry a detailed road atlas whenever and wherever we travel to.
+While most of us rely on our GPS unit or smartphone, it's always a good idea to have a backup plan, like physical maps that you can rely on should the technology fail.
 It also makes planning a trip a little easier and more fun, too, especially if the whole family is involved.

-While most of us rely on our smart phones to find hotels and local businesses when we travel, it's always a good idea to keep a list of hotels where you're planning to stay or have already booked, including addresses and telephone numbers.
+While most of us rely on our smartphones to find hotels and local businesses when we travel, it's always a good idea to keep a list of hotels where you're planning to stay or have already booked, including addresses and telephone numbers.
 This list should be given to your contact person so they know where they can reach you during your trip, in case your phone is off or service is unavailable.
-I always like taking a hard copy of confirmation receipts, hotel contacts and telephone numbers.